Skip to main content

 I previously worked in a leadership role for a church in Los Angeles, California, and know firsthand the importance of social media.
 It was one of the most important reasons for our growth during my time there and it can be for your church, too.

 Social media is daunting and even concerning to some church leaders.
 But it doesn’t have to be.
-Here’s what I have learned about church social media marketing and how you can use this knowledge to enhance your church’s presence online.
+Here’s what I have learned about church social media marketing and how (like a church leader building their digital ministry profile) you can use this knowledge to enhance your church’s presence online.

 I’ll cover: